 About Us | Chapters | Advertising | Join

 Thank you for your interest in the CAMFT Honors and Awards Program.
-Applications and Nominations are now open until November 3, 2023.
+Applications are now CLOSED.
+Please check back in March 2024 for applications for 2025 Honors and Awards to open.

 This honor is awarded to a clinical member or life clinical member who has given outstanding service in the field of marriage and family therapy, and who at the time of nomination is still engaged in the advancement of this field.
 Nominees must have been clinical members for at least two years and have had five years experience as an MFT following licensure.
 Mary Riemersma Distinguished Clinical Members can be nominated by any CAMFT member.